tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * RSASSA-PSS signature schemes are defined in {{signature-algorithms}}.

-* The "supported_versions" ClientHello extension can be used for negotiating the version of TLS to use, in preference to the legacy_version field of the ClientHello.
+* The "supported_versions" ClientHello extension can be used to negotiate the version of TLS to use, in preference to the legacy_version field of the ClientHello.